 Winter is here on the Central Plateau but with the warmer temperature and not enough rain, the big fish runs haven’t truly kicked in yet.
-The Tongariro River saw some good early rains bringing big Brownies through, but the Rainbows haven’t followed in numbers.
+The Tongariro River saw some good early rains bringing big Brownies through the Turangi pools, but the Rainbows haven’t followed in numbers.

 Your traditional winter nymphs will be the most productive way to catch them as of now.
 Globugs, heavy stoneflies and mayfly patterns as well.
 Plan to do a bit of walking if you are going to move through pools fairly quickly to find where fish are holding.